alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 `cf install-plugin conduit`

-Once the plugin has finished installing, you can use it by running:
+Once the plugin has finished installing, run the following code in the command line to access an SQL shell for your backing service:

-`cf conduit --help`
+`cf conduit SERVICE_NAME -- psql`

+where `SERVICE_NAME` is a unique descriptive name for this instance of the service.

-Refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) [external link] for more information on how to use the plugin.
+Run `cf conduit --help` for more options, and refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) [external link] for more information on how to use the plugin.

 ### Upgrade PostgreSQL service plan